hemangandhi/derpspace/pythons/README.md

 * A Langton's Ant runner.
 * A prime number generator.
 * A sudoku solution checker.

+The folder called algebra has:
+* A matrix utility (incomplete rref).
+* A polynomial class.
+* A ton of cool operator overloading!

 The stat final project folder has a chi-squared test runner that parses a special format (outlined in the file).